"I am an invisible man...I am a man of substance, of flesh

 - Identifying Local Artists through its Online Artist Directory

-- Supporting/Promoting Artists' Work with Social Media Updates and an eNewsletter
+- Promoting Artists' Work with Social Media & Advocacy

-- Cultivating/Building Relationships through Sponsored Events "experiences" that engage artists and art enthusiasts i.e. studio visits, art talks, exhibitions ect...
+- Cultivating Relationships through Sponsored Events "experiences" that engage artists and art enthusiasts i.e. studio visits, art talks, exhibitions ect...

-KC has a long list of luminaries of color that have made wonderful contributions to the city, notables such as:
+The KC area has a long list of luminaries of color that have made wonderful contributions to the greater metropolitan area and beyond, notables such as:

-artist Gordon Parks, jazz musicians Charlie Parker, musician Jay McShan, musician Marylou Williams, musician Coleman Hawkins, musician Count Basie, master sculpture Ed Dwight, and poet Langston Hughes
+visual artist Gordon Parks, alto saxophonist Charlie Parker, band leader and pianist Jay McShan, pianist Marylou Williams, musician Coleman Hawkins, band leader Count Basie, master sculpture Ed Dwight, tenor saxophonist Lester Young and poet/activist Langston Hughes etc...

 Kansas City is oozing with talented black artists in EVERY discipline.
 Creating the KC Black Arts Network is one way to support this community.